-Differences Between Open & Closed Rhinoplasty – –
+The Difference Between Open & Closed Rhinoplasty – –

-Board Certified plastic surgeon Dr. Ali has performed hundreds of rhinoplasty surgeries – giving women and men beautiful and natural looking noses that they love!
+Board certified plastic surgeon Dr. Ali has performed hundreds of rhinoplasty surgeries – giving women and men the beautiful and natural looking noses that they love!

 Open vs. Closed Rhinoplasty

 “Open” rhinoplasty, uses a small (4mm) trans-columellar incision, to connect the right and left nostril incisions- which allows the nasal skin to be folded upward.
-This gives the surgeon much greater access to the nasal structure, enabling them to modify and/or strengthen the skeletal framework using more advanced techniques.
+This gives the surgeon much greater access to the nasal structure, enabling them to modify and/or strengthen the skeletal framework using more advanced and complex techniques.

 Endonasal Rhinoplasty: A Closed Nose Job

 A closed rhinoplasty is also called endonasal rhinoplasty.
 Parallel incisions encircle nearly half of the nostril lining, but no part of the incision is seen externally.
 But, because the right and left nostril incisions are disconnected, the entire operation must be conducted through narrow surgical openings which limits access visibility.

 External Rhinoplasty: An Open Nose Job

 An open rhinoplasty is also called an external rhinoplasty.
 The small bridging incision, (trans-columellar incision) offers the surgeon direct visibility of almost the entire nasal framework.
-There is no stretching so distortion of the nasal cartilage is minimize.
+There is no stretching, so distortion of the nasal cartilage is minimize.
 Most skilled plastic surgeons agree that the small visible columellar scar (which fades over time) is worth the improved accuracy and effectiveness of the open rhinoplasty approach.